 After the leisurely breakfast drive to the tea country

-Nuwara Eliya is the leading tea grown area of Sri Lanka and it is also the most popular health resort on the island with a comfortable mild climate.
-A large number of local travellers drive to Nuwara Eliya to escape from the scorching heat in the low country and enjoy the breathtaking scenery across the mountains and valley.
-Huge tea plantations, cascading waterfalls, green-capped mountains, rivers and patches of forests add beauty to this charming locality.
+Nuwara Eliya is the leading tea plantation in Sri Lanka and it is also the most popular health resort on the island with a comfortable mild climate.
+A large number of local travellers drive to Nuwara Eliya to escape from the scorching heat in the low country and enjoy the breathtaking scenery across the mountains and valleys.
+Huge tea plantations, cascading waterfalls, green-capped mountains, rivers, and patches of forests add beauty to this charming locality.

-For the first time on this Sri Lanka two week itinerary, you encounter cool climate in the mountains, the temperature in the mountains can go down to a few minus degrees after the sunset.
-The journey from Kandy to Nuwara Eliya takes around 2 hours with stops at the Tea factory, Ramboda falls.
-The journey starts at 500 meters above sea level and ends at an elevation of 1800 meter from sea level so you should be prepared to absorb the temperature fluctuation as well as the gorgeous mountains views.
+For the first time on this Sri Lanka two-week itinerary, you encounter a cool climate in the mountains, the temperature in the mountains can go down to a few minus degrees after the sunset.
+The journey from Kandy to Nuwara Eliya takes around 2 hours with stops at the Tea Factory, and Ramboda falls.
+The journey starts at 500 meters above sea level and ends at an elevation of 1800 meters from sea level so you should be prepared to absorb the temperature fluctuation as well as the gorgeous mountain views.

 Nuwara Eliya city tour